-- If the library concentration is unknown, it is recommended that you perform ssDNA library quantitation (ng/ $\mu$ L) by using Qubit ssDNA Assay Kit and the Qubit Fluorometer.
-Use the equation below to convert the concentration of the ssDNA library from ng/ $\mu$ L to fmol/ $\mu$ L:
+- If the library concentration is unknown, it is recommended that you perform ssDNA library quantitation (ng/μL) by using Qubit ssDNA Assay Kit and the Qubit Fluorometer.
+Use the equation below to convert the concentration of the ssDNA library from ng/μL to fmol/μL:

-$$C \text{ (fmol}/\mu\text{L}) = 3030 \times C \text{ (ng}/\mu\text{L})/N$$
+$$C (\text{fmol/}\mu\text{L}) = 3030 \times C (\text{ng/}\mu\text{L}) / N$$

-$N$ represents the number of nucleotides (average library length including the adapter) as determined by fragment size analysis.
+N represents the number of nucleotides (average library length including the adapter) as determined by fragment size analysis.
 Typically, fragment size analysis is determined during library preparation.

-- If there are any special requirements or specifications for the CG library preparation kit, then the requirements of the kit should be followed.
+- If there are any special requirements or specifications for the CG library preparation kit, then the requirements of the kit should be followed. - When the ssDNA concentration is less than 1 ng/μL, it is recommended to take 3 μL to 4 μL for re-quantification to avoid inaccurate results.

-Table 7 Circular ssDNA library concentration requirement
+Table 14 Circular ssDNA library concentration requirement

 Library type Library concentration

-General libraries ≥3 fmol/μL
+PCR libraries ≥ 3 fmol/μL

-PCR free libraries ≥3.75 fmol/μL
+PCR-free libraries ≥ 3.75 fmol/μL

-stLFR libraries ≥1.9 ng/μL